mia-platform/documentation/docs/getting-started/faqs.md

 ### [Debugging a Flow Manager application locally](https://github.com/mia-platform/community/discussions/495)
 #### How can I debug a Flow Manager application locally when the microservices are implemented in Node.js?
 You can debug a Node.js microservice locally using Visual Studio Code's "JavaScript Debug Terminal" found in the "Run and Debug" section.
-If your microservice interacts with the Flow Manager or other services, mock them using external tools like Mockoon or mock-server to simulate their behavior.
+If your microservice interacts with the Flow Manager or other services, mock them using external tools mock-server to simulate their behavior.
 This allows you to debug without needing to deploy and wait for pipeline processes.

 ### [Retrieving Entries Without __STATE__ Field via CRUD](https://github.com/mia-platform/community/discussions/478)
 #### How can I retrieve MongoDB entries without the __STATE__ field using the CRUD service?